The Philosophy of Perseverance

 Food for Thought

-The stoics created a practical, everyday philosophy that helps all people work on resilience and compassion at the same time.
+The stoics created a practical, everyday philosophy that helps all people work on resilience, empathy and compassion at the same time.
 To be a stoic actor, the self-discipline required to see things in a rational perspective, helps you with the basic tools of your craft.

 True and False: Heresy and Common Sense for the Actor, David Mamet, 1997.